kasargeant/pageant/src/README.md

 console.warn("Warning: Ooh 'eck, something's happenin'.");

 console.error("Error: Total, complete and absolute system failure and melt-down!
-Exit is advised.");
+Exiting the building is advised.");
 ```

 However, you will also find that the normal 'dumb' alias of console.debug()... isn't so dumb anymore!